Albums, History, Members, Songs, and Tours

 Poison, the band, and not Alice Cooper's song, wasn't hard to like.
 That's not to say Cooper's song Poison was bad, it wasn't, it's just not what we're discussing here.
 Poison had catchy hair metal tunes, sing-a-long choruses, hit singles, and every now and then, just enough authenticity to actualize a song with some emotion, like 1990's Something To Believe In off of the album Flesh and Blood.

-And of course, the power ballad of power ballads, Every Rose Has Its Thorn.
+And of course, a Top 3 power ballad of power ballads, Every Rose Has Its Thorn.
 Growing up, it was the obligatory slow song played on all of the hard rock/heavy metal stations.
 Even some classic rock radio snuck it in when you weren't paying attention.

 If we're being honest though, Kotzen was a legendary talent and triple threat on guitar, vocals, and in the looks department.
 And, hair metal being hair metal, no one should have been surprised that Kotzen was caught smooching the drummer's girl.